 How have you changed since 15, and what advice would you give to that person?

 We get so much social pressure put on us in schools to fit in and follow cultural protocol.
-This obviously varies based on where you grow up but for me this only created uncertainty in my own character, so I’m glad that has changed.

 To my younger self I would say: “Wash your face more, stop caring so much about how people view you, and trust how you feel.
 I love you.”